vectordotdev/vector/STYLE.md

 # Formatting

-At a high-level, code formatting is straightforward: we use the native `rustfmt` exclusively.
+At a high-level, code formatting is straightforward: we use the native `rustfmt` exclusively, and comprehensively.
+All Rust source code within the repository should be formatted using `rustfmt`.

 You can acquire `rustfmt` -- which is invoked as `cargo fmt` -- by following the directions listed out [in the rustfmt repository](https://github.com/rust-lang/rustfmt#on-the-stable-toolchain).

 Vector has its own formatting rules (`.rustfmt.toml`) that will automatically be used when you run `cargo fmt` within the repository.
-If you're ever in doubt, you can also run `make check-fmt` which will invoke `cargo fmt` and ensure all code follows our formatting rules.
+If you're ever in doubt, you can also run `make check-fmt` which will invoke `cargo fmt` in a dry-run mode, checking to see if any changed files are not currently formatted correctly.

+As an additional note, `rustfmt` sometimes can fail to format code within macros, so if you happen to see such code that doesn't look like it's formatted correctly, you may need to manually tweak it if `rustfmt` cannot be persuaded to format it correctly for you. :)

 # Code Organization